padrino/padrino-framework/guides/blog-tutorial.md

     inject  admin/app.rb

-Let's make sure the server is running (@padrino start@) and give this admin interface a try.
+Let's make sure the server is running (`padrino start`) and give this admin interface a try.

 Visit [http://localhost:3000/admin](http://localhost:3000/admin) and login using the credentials you had setup during